lxmwust/Nuclei_Segmentation_Experiments_Demo/README.md

 will be provided soon!

 ## Composition of code
-* ./
-** step_1: randomly extracting the image patches from original images ** step_2: randomly divide the image patches as training and validation data ** step_3: producing the pixel-wise weight map for solving the class-imbalance problem ** step_4: transforming the image patches into tfrecord file ** step_5: training multiple networks with same hyper-parameters ** step_6: using the networks to segment the testing images ** step_7: evaluating the segmentation results
+1. main
+* step_1: randomly extracting the image patches from original images
+* step_2: randomly divide the image patches as training and validation data
+* step_3: producing the pixel-wise weight map for solving the class-imbalance problem
+* step_4: transforming the image patches into tfrecord file
+* step_5: training multiple networks with same hyper-parameters
+* step_6: using the networks to segment the testing images
+* step_7: evaluating the segmentation results
-** step_8: arranging the evaluation data as a table
+* step_8: arranging the evaluation data as a table

 ## Contact information
 * E-mail: xlpflyinsky@foxmail.com